Associate of Applied Science Degree

 FIRE 128.
 Apparatus and Equipment

 This course is a pre/co-requisite to FIRE 120.
 The course will train students on attitude and skill requirements for becoming a safe and effective fire apparatus driver/operator.
 The focus will be on apparatus inspection, operation, maintenance, and specification.
-Responsibilities of the driver/operator will be taught and assessed consistent with applicable NFPA standards and NMFTA guidelines.
-Students who meet all course requirements will be eligible for IFSAC certification through the NMFTA.
-Consent of Instructor required.
+Responsibilities of the driver/operator will be taught and assessed consistent with applicable NFPA standards and the New Mexico Firefighters' Training Academy (NMFTA) guidelines.
+Students pursuing certification must posses a current and valid New Mexico driver's license.
+Students who meet all course requirements will be eligible for International Fire Service Accreditation Congress (IFSAC) certification through the NMFTA.
 Restricted to Community Colleges campuses only.

 FIRE 130.
 Principles of Fire and Emergency Services Safety and Survival